Electric Blue Jack Dempsey (Rocio octofasciata cf)

 It would be better to feed your adults 1 to 2 times a day, making sure you only add an amount that they can consume within two minutes or less.
 It would be best to feed juveniles more often than adults as this will help them develop.

-How to Sex the Electric Blue Jack Dempsey
+How to breed the Electric Blue Jack Dempsey

 The Electric Blue Jack Dempsey Cichlid are one of the easiest Cichlids to spawn, but they can become intolerant, territorial and may become biters as pairs.